Turkey kills ISIS leader in Syria operation, Erdogan says - ExBulletin

 Al-Qurshi was appointed leader of the Islamic State after the death of his predecessor, Abu al-Hasan al-Hashmi al-Qurayshi, who was killed last October by the Free Syrian Army in Syria.

-Little was known about Al-Qurshi, but at the time of his appointment ISIS described him as a veteran.
+Little was known about Al-Qurshi, but at the time of his appointment ISIS described him as an “old fighter”.

 Erdogan’s announcement came after a recent absence from the public eye due to illness.